armory/documentation/_spinnaker/operator.md

 **Important**: You must edit `deploy/spinnaker/basic/SpinnakerService.yml` to point to persistent storage, such as an S3 bucket.
 Other attributes can also be changed.
 For example, if you change the value of the `version` field to `2.16.0`, Operator installs version 2.16.0.

-A detailed description of the SpinnakerService CRD can be found [here](../operator-config).
+A detailed description of the SpinnakerService CRD is [here](/operator_reference/operator-config/).

 # Install Spinnaker with Operator and Kustomize

 Operator supports Kustomize, a templating engine for Kubernetes.
 Using Kustomize along with Operator helps you create consistent, repeatable deployments of Spinnaker.

 1. Edit `deploy/spinnaker/kustomize/kustomization.yml`.
 2. Run the following commands:

     ```bash
     $ kubectl create ns <spinnaker-namespace>
     $ kustomize build deploy/spinnaker/kustomize | kubectl -n <spinnaker-namespace> apply -f -